Prescription drug take-back information

-The Pennsylvania Prescription Drug Take-Back Program is focused on alleviating the health and safety concerns from the diversion and abuse of prescription drugs by helping our citizens properly dispose of unused prescription medications.
-Many young people who abuse prescription drugs take them from medicine cabinets.
-Keeping unused opioids or other common drugs of abuse in a medicine cabinet is no longer safe or responsible.
+The Pennsylvania Department of Drug and Alcohol Programs is focused on alleviating the health and safety concerns from the diversion and misuse of prescription drugs by helping our citizens properly dispose of unused prescription medications.
+Many young people who misuse prescription drugs take them from medicine cabinets.
+Keeping unused opioids or other common drugs of misuse in a medicine cabinet is no longer safe or responsible.

 - Personal information should be removed or marked out with a permanent marker